cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ### C. Attachment Downloader
 ```
-input (message transaction address, nounce); // this is for single thread download
+input (attachment root); // this is for single thread download
 ```
-1. Tsender..xNounceContractReceiptStateRoot, find contractJSON/IPFS address,attachmentroot, size;
+1. from attachmentroot, find nouce, loop the nounce, find contractJSON/msgTx/IPFS peers id;
-2. random walk on all relays
+{ random walk on all relays
 ```
 graphRelaySync(relay, chainID, chainPeerIPFSID, attachmentroot, selector(field:=section 1..m))
 ```
 until finish all relays or find the chainPeer
-3. scan the whole chain from safety to Tsender..xNounceContractReceiptStateRoot to find seeding chain peers; go to step (2)
+}

 * The download payment structure is charge TAUcoin per graphRelaysync block from TAUnodes.
 Therefore, the more peers paralell connections, the fast it is, the more expensive.